streetcoder10/ArduinoCarProject/README.md

 ##### Project arduino sketch is available in this repository.

 #### Build and setup time: 1 hour.
-For build tutorial and cloud setup and a working video visit I've used the Arduino W1500 ethernet shield due to University Wifi-Restrictions, but A wifi sheild such as ESP8266 is recommended.
+1. For build tutorial and cloud setup and a working video visit
+2. I've used the Arduino W1500 ethernet shield due to University Wifi-Restrictions, but A wifi sheild such as ESP8266 is     recommended.
+3. Circuit design is available in this repo.

 ### Components:
 1. Arduino UNO microcontroller.